covcom/300CEM/Week_03_XML_and_Gradle/README.md

 Note nomally we use namespace for attributes, but for styles we don't need to do that.
 (Don't ask me why).

-In the previw tool window, if you use default settings you should see it's currently Nexus 4 being used.
+In the previw tool window, in my example it's currently Nexus 4 being used.

 ![n4](.md_images/n4.png)

-Click on the littler black triangle next to 'Nexus 4' and select Preview All Screen Sizes.
-Now your preview tool window will show a bunch of screens.
-You can click on one of the small screens to swap the active model under preview (the bigger one in the top-left corner).
+Click on the littler black triangle next to 'Nexus 4' and select 'Nexus 7'.
 If you look closely you'll see that the 'output' area is a bit too big on Nexus 7.
 (OK, this is subjective!).
-Click on the littler black triangle again, select Remove Previews.
-You should now be looking at Nexus 7.

 ![n7](.md_images/n7.png)

-When you clicked on the littler black triangle you probably saw mdpi, hdpi, xhdpi etc next to phone models.
-Also when you downloaded 'plus' and 'minus' icons you saw different versions of the same icon file.
+When you clicked on the littler black triangle you probably noticed different screen resolutions for different phones .
+Also when you extracted 'plus' and 'minus' icons in the previous lab you probably noticed different versions of the same icon file.
 So what do those mean?

 In Android, there're many ways to customize system resources for your users according to their languages, screen sizes, screen density, screen orientation etc. This is very important for user experience.
 Here dpi refers to screen density, mdpi is around ~160dpi.
 We also have a set of definitions for screen sizes such as normal, large etc.

 ![density](http://developer.android.com/images/screens_support/screens-ranges.png)

 These additional resource files are called *alternative resources*.
 They are named using the convention `<resources_name>-<config_qualifier>`.
-For example, for the options menu icons, we have drawable-hdpi, drawable-mdpi etc. If you remember I mentioned earlier that folder name matters, this is why.
+For example, for the options menu icons, we have drawable-hdpi, drawable-mdpi etc. We mentioned previously that folder name matters, this is why.

 In the project tool window, right-click on styles.xml folder icon, select New ==> Values resource file.
 In the window that comes up, select Smallest Screen Width as the qualifier,  click on the icon '>>' to add it to the selection window to the right, and then give it a value of 600.
 Name the file styles.xml and click OK.
 Now we just created an alternative style file for devices that has a width greater than 600dp e.g. Nexus 7.